idfy-io/Hackaton-Bergen-2017/README.md

 # Hackaton-Bergen-2017
 Hackaton Bergen oktober 2017

-Demo code and presentations will be put in this repository.
+The demo projects show a basic Identification flow and and a basic signing flow,

+In the presentation folder is alle the presentations from the day.

+Hope these will be usefull.